 If your gums have become infected, it could eventually lead to tooth loss if it’s left untreated.
-Fortunately, in the early stages the solution might be as simple as having professional cleanings more often.
+Fortunately, in the early stages the solution might be as simple as having professional dental cleanings more often.
 However, more advanced forms of gum disease will also require more advanced forms of treatment.
-At Jacksonville Dental Specialists, we can use scaling and root planing to provide a deep cleaning that can treat gum disease and protect against a reinfection.
+At Jacksonville Dental Specialists, we can use scaling and root planing in Jacksonville to provide a deep cleaning that can treat gum disease and protect against a reinfection.

 Gum disease occurs due a buildup of the bacteria in plaque.
 The earliest stage, gingivitis, may lead to inflammation and bleeding in the gums.
 At this point, no irreversible damage has been done; good oral hygiene can often reverse the effects, although you might need additional dental appointments.